IBM/innovate-digital-bank/README.md

 bx cr namespace-list
 ```

-You can also add a namespace, run:
+You can also add a namespace by running:

 ```
 bx cr namespace-add <NAME>